The Complete

 Arena Tickets

 TIArena tickets are consumed for each arena battle.
 You get a limited number per day, and extra attempts cost gems.
-Use every ticket every day — unused tickets are wasted progression.
+Use every ticket every day, unused tickets are wasted progression.

 Sources: Casino drops, collect actions, daily login, City Market, stall actions, and XP level-ups.
 The daily allotment is usually enough for most players, but competitive pushers may want to gem for extras during ranking periods.

-Arena Coins
+Arena Milestones

 Dojo Currencies